charmbracelet/lipgloss/README.md

 ### Adaptive Colors

-You can render different colors depending on whether the terminal has a light or dark background:
+You can render different colors at runtime depending on whether the terminal has a light or dark background:

 ```go
 hasDarkBG := lipgloss.HasDarkBackground(os.Stdin, os.Stdout)